 Man Sells Dog But Regrets It And Wants It Back - Couple Who Bought Dog Refuses To Return It

-OP and her partner have been considering getting a dog for a while, and they found a perfect match, a Springer Spaniel just under 2 years old, being rehomed by a family due to lack of time.
+OP and her partner have been considering getting a dog for a while, and they found a perfect match, a Springer Spaniel just under 2 years old, being rehomed by a family due to a lack of time.

 Communication with the owner was infrequent during the week, but they eventually met, completed the transaction, and made the payment.